eclipse/mosaic.website/content/docs/scenarios/create_a_new_scenario.md

 This chapter intends to highlight the most common workflows for the work with `scenario-convert`.
-We will be using [steglitz.osm](files/steglitz.osm) OSM-file for most of the use cases So feel free to follow along with the steps to get a better understanding on how the `scenario-convert`-script functions.
+We will be using [steglitz.osm](files/steglitz.osm) OSM-file for most of the use cases.
+Best is to save `steglitz.osm` in the same directory where `scenario-convert` is located.
+So feel free follow along with the steps to get a better understanding on how the `scenario-convert`-script functions.

 {{% alert note %}}
  [Here](#reference-documentation-for-scenario-convert) you can find a complete reference to all options scenario-convert offers.